Porte Sante Cemetery, Florence

 Famous People buried at the Porte Sante Cemetery

 Perhaps most famous of the personalities buried here is Carlo Lorenzini, better known as Carlo Collodi.
 The creator of Pinocchio rests in his family’s neo-classical chapel, on the gate of which is a drawing of the world’s most beloved puppet.
-Close by is the tomb of Lorenzo Bertelli, aka Vamba, the author of my absolute favorite children’s books, Il Giornalino di Gian Burrasca.
+Did you know that Pinocchio was written and set in Florence?
+Learn more about Pinocchio in Florence in my blogpost!
+Close by is the tomb of Lorenzo Bertelli, aka Vamba, the author of my absolute favorite children’s books, Il Giornalino di Gian Burrasca (which is unfortunately unknown abroad).

-Among the three thousand buried here are influential artists such as Libero Andreotti, Pietro Annigoni, and Ottone Rosai, writers like Vasco Pratolini, and important Florentines like Giovanni Spadolini and filmmaker Mario Cecchi Gori.
-Also here are the tombs of Pellegrino Artusi (the father of Italian cuisine), famous fashion designer Enrico Coveri, the patriot Ciro Menotti, and Felice Le Monnier.
-I have pointed out just some of the most celebrated figures buried here; to walk through the Porte Sante is truly to walk through the modern history of Florence, and even Italian, art and culture.
+Among the three thousand buried here are influential artists such as Libero Andreotti, Pietro Annigoni, and Ottone Rosai, writers like Vasco Pratolini, and important Florentines like the former minister Giovanni Spadolini, the filmmaker Mario Cecchi Gori, and the movie and opera director Franco Zeffirelli.
+Also here are the tombs of two of the most famous Italian famous fashion designers, Enrico Coveri and Roberto Cavalli.

 pinocchio writer tomb in florence